-Basic Wall: Interior - 4 7/8" partition (1-hr)

-29. Draw the additional walls shown in Figure 3-3.11.
+Basic Wall: Interior 4 7/8" partition (1-hr) - 31.
+Draw the additional walls shown in Figure 3-3.11.
 Make sure to position the walls per the dimensions shown.
 Use the Measure tool to verify accuracy.
-Also, modify the Loc Line as required.
+Also, modify the Location Line as required.

-Drawing Tips: Copy the existing atrium wall 6'-4%" over (6'-0" plus one wall thickness), draw a wall from the midpoint of the elevator shaft with centerline reference (Loc Line), and use Trim and Mirror tools.
+DRAWING TIPS: Copy the existing atrium wall 6'47's" over (6'-0" plus one wall thickness), draw a wall from the midpoint of the elevator shaft with centerline reference (Location Line), and use the Trim and Mirror tools.
 Do not draw the dimensions.
 SAVE YOUR PROJECT as ex3-3.rvt.

-Figure 3-3.11 Remaining interior walls
+FIGURE 3-3.11 Remaining interior walls